- Students may engage in post-completion OPT after completion of their studies.

 Application Time Frame and Deadlines

-Students can mail complete post-completion OPT applications to USCIS no earlier than 90 days before and no later than 60 days after their Program End Date (the last day of the finals week of graduating quarter).
+Students can mail complete post-completion OPT applications to USCIS no earlier than 90 days before and no later than 60 days after their Program End Date (the last day of the finals week of the graduating quarter).
+If USCIS receives an OPT application before or after the window allowed, your application will be denied.

 Students must include the post-completion OPT I-20 issued by an International Student Advisor.
 Allow 5 business days to have this new I-20 issued.